SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/add-template.md

 ---
 uid: help-en-add-template
 title: Add a template
-description: In this how-to guide, you’ll learn how to add a new document template to SuperOffice CRM.
+description: In this how-to guide, you will learn how to add a new document template to SuperOffice CRM.
 author: SuperOffice RnD
 so.date: 02.23.2023
 keywords: document, template